-In accordance with such process, the Company's standard contractual terms with suppliers include specific reference to AXA's sustainability requirements, and suppliers are required to provide a formal commitment to uphold the core standards of the UN GC by signing AXA's "Sustainability clause".
-Notably, the suppliers agree to refrain from using, or accepting that their own suppliers and subcontractors make use of, child labour (under 15 years old) or forced labour.
+In accordance with such process, the Company's standard contractual terms with suppliers include specific reference to the AXA Group's sustainability requirements, and suppliers are required to provide a formal commitment to uphold the core standards of the UN GC by signing the AXA Group's "Sustainability clause".
+Notably, the suppliers agree to refrain from using, or accepting that their own suppliers and sub-contractors make use of, child labour (under 15 years old) or forced labour.